Zonisamide: Interactions

 Zonisamide and other carbonic anhydrase inhibitors such as topiramate, furosemide, and hydrochlorothiazide have been known to interfere with amobarbital, which has led to inadequate anesthetization during the Wada test.
 Zonisamide may also interact with other carbonic anhydrase inhibitors to increase the potential for metabolic acidosis.

 Additionally, the metabolism of zonisamide is inhibited by ketoconazole, ciclosporin, miconazole, fluconazole and carbamazepine (in descending order of inhibition) due to their effects on the CYP3A4 enzyme.

 Zonisamide is not known to inhibit cytochrome P450 enzymes when present at therapeutic concentrations.

 Mechanism of action

 Zonisamide is an antiseizure drug chemically classified as a sulfonamide and unrelated to other antiseizure agents.
 The precise mechanism by which zonisamide exerts its antiseizure effect is unknown, although it is believed that the drug blocks sodium and T-type calcium channels, which leads to the suppression of neuronal hypersynchronization (that is, seizure-form activity).
 It is also known to be a weak carbonic anhydrase inhibitor (similarly to the anticonvulsant topiramate).
-It is also known to modulate GABAergic and glutamatergic neurotransmission.
+In addition, zonisamide modulates GABAergic and glutamatergic neurotransmission.
+More recently, it has also been demonstrated to positively modulate cerebral glycine receptors.

 Pharmacokinetics

 Absorption

-Variable, yet relatively rapid rate of absorption with a time to peak concentration of 2.8–3.9 hours.
-Bioavailability is close to 100% and food has no effect on the bioavailability of zonisamide but may affect the rate of absorption.
+Zonisamide has a variable, yet relatively rapid rate of absorption with a time to peak concentration of 2.8–3.9 hours.
+Bioavailability is close to 100% and food has no effect on the bioavailability of zonisamide, but may affect the rate of absorption.